Those heavy school bags!

 - pack the heaviest items in first, and closest to the spine

 - don’t over load the bags, or consider leaving items at school on different days of the week

 The back pack should be positioned high on the back

 As a chiropractor, many of the health problems I adjust for are preventable.
 Young bodies have a remarkable ability to heal and bounce back from injury.
 Despite this, postural misalignments caused by heavy bags may only get worse if left untreated.

-Approximately 200,000 Australians visit their local Doctor of Chiropractic each week and enjoy the many benefits associated with regular adjustments.
+Approximately 200,000 Australians visit their local Doctor of Chiropractic each week.

 STAND UP FOR BETTER POSTURE!

 To book a chiropractic consultation at New World Chiro please phone or email us today.